Last Updated on June 28, 2022

 If you’re in Northern California, I got to the Concord Recycling Center.
 You’ll want to get a steel can that has broth only.
 Cut a slot in the top of the can and pour the soup out.
 Rinse with water and tap dry.

-Obviously, there's no way of completely guaranteeing it to be dry, but that's alright.
-Drop you used blades into the slot.
-Once it's full put a piece of tape over the slot and take it to your nearest metal recycling facility.
+Obviously, there’s no way of completely guaranteeing it to be dry, but that’s alright.
+Drop your used blades into the slot.
+Once it’s full put a piece of tape over the slot and take it to your nearest metal recycling facility.
 A safety razor is another one of the best eco friendly bathroom products to start with.

 4. water pik: